MorphDiv/TeDDi_sample/LangInfo/README.md

 if the `merge_sources.Rmd` script is not run first to populate the `name` and `folder_language_name` fields.
 Basically, the `load-database.py` pipeline goes to parse the new file(s), but sees in the `langInfo_TeDDi.csv` index that there is no `corpus.language_id` specified in the index (i.e. the `folder_language_name`).
 We could pre-populate the `langInfo_TeDDi.csv` by adding all folders to the `Corpus` directory, but then we would lack information about which languages are still to be added.

 In sum, when adding *new* languages to the `Corpus` directory, run the `merge_sources.Rmd` script in this directory before running the `load-database.py` pipeline, or you will get the error above.

+## Plot with WALS feature coverage

+The script in `WALSChapterCoverage.Rmd' loads information on WALS features (`WALS_languages_chapters.csv'), and information on the TeDDi languages (`langInfo_TeDDi.csv').
+These are merged to then calculate and plot the coverage (in percentages) of WALS features for the respective languages in the TeDDi sample.
+The `coverage.plot' is a barplot with the height of bars reflecting the coverage percentage.
+Additionally, a heatmap is generated with the presence/absence of each feature for a given language.